When you need to resign from a job for personal reasons, it can be difficult to know how to tell your employer, and how

-If you are actually resigning because you are unhappy with your job, do not go into detail about this.
+If you are actually resigning because you are unhappy with your job, you don't need to go into detail about it.
 You want to maintain a good relationship with the company (and your supervisor) so you can use them as a reference.
-In this case, you can use the vague language that you are leaving for personal reasons.
+In this case, you can simply say that you are leaving for personal reasons.

-When resigning for personal reasons, you always want to talk to your boss first—in person if that's possible.
-You can decide whether or not you want to provide him or her with personal details as to why you are leaving during the conversation.
+When resigning for personal reasons, it's a good idea to talk to your boss first—in person if that's possible.
+You can decide whether or not you want to provide them with the details as to why you are leaving during the conversation.

-After speaking to your boss, follow up with a resignation letter to your boss as well as a human resources representative.
-You can choose how much to share with human resources about why you are leaving, but explain that you are leaving for personal reasons, and include details on when you will be leaving.
+After speaking to your boss, follow up with a resignation letter.
+You can choose how much to share about why you are leaving, but explain that you are leaving for personal reasons, and include details on when you will be moving on.
 If feasible, offer to help during the transition.
-Just remember in both letters not to get overly-wordy; you want to keep the letter brief.